equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

     .. image:: with_simple_script/ert.png

-You can see in the configuration view that there is now a forward model.
+You can see in the configuration summary view that there is now a forward model.
 And you can also see that the runpath has changed from the default to what we specified in the config.
 Now run the ensemble experiment again like you did earlier.
 After it has finished, close all ERT windows.